networq/website/trouble-shooting.md

 draft: True
 author: masterbunny@gmail.com
 editor: j.faassen@linkorb.com
-notes: - This is a fairly adhoc document.
+notes: - This is a fairly ad-hoc document.
 A compile bin of issues that may need full documentation at some point.
 ---